 <item>

-<guid isPermaLink="true">https://buildingbridges.cioos.ca/launch-event-i0zn9uju/post/intelligence-beneath-the-waves-how-ai-is-transforming-our-understanding-RZFnQ5Ka081HTgP</guid>
+<guid isPermaLink="true">https://buildingbridges.cioos.ca/workshops-8soeov4o/post/riding-the-wave-of-ocean-ai-building-bridges-community-launch-event-aqmjIIPZCs7kgYO</guid>

 <dc:creator><![CDATA[Yan Chen]]></dc:creator>